 The following programs are provided free of charge, locally upon request.
 The Health Educators and/or the student Peer Health Educators will present for other campuses, local middle and high schools.
 The programs are also available for community and civic organizations.

-Alcohol and other addictive drugs:
+Alcohol and Other drugs:

-Sexual Assault/Violence Prevention
+Sexual Assault/Violence Prevention:

 General Health & Wellness:

-- Wolf Wellness – A Balancing Act!: This interactive presentation involves a brief personal lifestyle reflection and look at future goals with attention to the Wolf Wellness six dimension model and how to achieve better balance in each area for future success.
+Wolf Wellness – A Balancing Act!
+This interactive presentation involves a brief personal lifestyle reflection and look at future goals with attention to the Wolf Wellness six-dimension model and how to achieve better balance in each area for future success.

-Campus-wide Activities Include:
+Annual Campus-wide Activities Include:

 - Student Orientation: Future students and families are informed about the many services provided through Health Services and the Health Education program.

 - UWG 1101 Course Presentations: The Health Education staff and Peer Health Educators deliver a variety of programs to the freshmen UWG 1101 classes to help them adopt healthy behaviors early on in their college careers.

 - UREC: Located in the Campus Center, this combination of staff and student staff combine to form an amazing team dedicated to improving student engagement.